vision-agh/rescue-challenge/README.md

 - **Camera**: The camera feed is available on the `/camera` topic, and camera parameters are accessible on the `/camera_info` topic.

 - **Camera pose**: `<pose>0.12 0 0.242 0 1.57 0</pose>` specify the camera's positional offset from the drone in the local NED frame.

+- **DO NOT edit avader package.** You should only edit solver package.

 ---